Cecil County Failure to Obey a Lawful Order Lawyer

 Failure to Obey a Lawful Order Penalties

-Failure to obey a lawful order from a law enforcement official is treated as a misdemeanor offense under state criminal law.
+As a Cecil County attorney can further explain, failure to obey a lawful order from a law enforcement official is treated as a misdemeanor offense under state criminal law.
 Those who are convicted or who plead guilty may be sentenced to imprisonment for up to 60 days and required to pay a fine as high as $500.

 The criminal record that comes with a conviction could be even more problematic.
 A conviction could become visible to anyone with an internet connection, and may make employers, lenders and landlords think twice before choosing to trust someone with the taint on their record.
 Personal relationships may also be affected.